HabanaAI/Setup_and_Install/README.md

-# Gaudi Setup and Installation
+# Gaudi Setup and Installation - DRAFT, INTERNAL ONLY
 Setup and Installation Instructions for Habana(TM) binaries, docker image creation

 GitHub version of the internal Installation guide; Instructions on how to install Habana binaries on bare metal, or create docker images.
 Will cover three scenarios: